yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 ## Graphical changes

-This month included a number of notable fixes for last month's blockbuster release, `Xenoblade Chronicles 3`.
+This month included a number of notable fixes for July's blockbuster release, `Xenoblade Chronicles 3`.
 While `Xenoblade Chronicles 3` did technically work on release day in yuzu, it took us some time to work out the stability issues.

 The first of these, mentioned last month, was a fix for yuzu's shader recompiler. yuzu does not use a GLSL compiler to generate SPIR-V, the Vulkan shader language.
-Instead, generates SPIR-V directly, which is much faster, but has more potential for error.
+Instead, it generates SPIR-V directly, which is much faster, but has more potential for error.
 In this case, the shader recompiler failed to declare some variables in the SPIR-V, and left references to them as null, causing the shaders to crash the driver when compiling.
 [Maide](https://github.com/Kelebek1) and [byte[]](https://github.com/liamwhite) {{< gh-hovercard "8667" "quickly found and fixed the problem" >}}, allowing the game to run in Vulkan on release day.